Enable/Disable "how ask works"

 Circumcision is performed globally by medical professionals.
 In some cultures, traditional practitioners also perform circumcisions.

-The patient is placed under a local or general anaesthetic.
-Usually, if it is performed in the first few days of life, a local anaesthetic is used.
-If it is performed later, usually after 6 months of age, a general anaesthetic is used.
-The doctor separates …
+The patient is placed under a local or general anesthetic.
+Usually, if it is performed in the first few days of life, a local anesthetic is used.
+If it is performed later, usually after 6 months of age, a general anesthetic is used.
+The doctor separates the …

 In the days after the procedure, the penis should be washed, cleaned and lubricated until the incision site heals completely.
 Healing usually takes up to a week.